mike-jung/ubiaccess-framework/README.md

 - Database Failover - Relational databases such as MySQL(MariaDB), SQLite and Oracle are supported and failover features are embedded for easy configuration
 - SocketIO - chat implementation using SocketIO messaging is easy because handlers are separated
 - WebRTC - audio and video streaming for your multimedia needs are supported
+- FCM Push - FCM(Firebase Cloud Messaging) Push functions are supported to send push messages to Android and iOS devices.

 ## Application Structure